What "safe" actually means for an online will

 How online wills compare on safety to solicitor wills

 Both are equally safe legally.
 Where they differ is convenience, cost, and review depth.
 A solicitor will typically gets a 30–60 minute consultation and a paper draft.
-A ClearLegacy legally valid online will uses a structured questionnaire designed by estate planners, followed by human review.
+A ClearLegacy legally valid online will uses a structured questionnaire designed by estate planners, followed by automated review.
 Different process, same legal outcome — for a fraction of the price.
 If you want a full breakdown of pricing safety vs. legal robustness, the best UK online will providers page covers it.
 For the affordability angle specifically, see the cheap will UK guide.

 Put a safe, legally valid will in place

-Start My Will Now →Frequently asked questions
+Start My Will — £69 →Frequently asked questions

 Ready to write a safe, legally valid online will?